 Sometimes, PRP therapy isn’t a substitute for surgery.
 Many chronic conditions respond well to PRP therapy meaning that some people don’t need surgery, but other patients may not be as lucky.
 It’s impossible to predict who will respond well to the procedure and who won’t.

 What insurance companies cover PRP therapy?
 Unfortunately, many insurance companies don’t cover the cost of PRP therapy yet.
 If they do, you’ll likely be reimbursed for the treatment which means that you have to pay out-of-pocket costs first.
 PRP injection costs will vary.
 The cost of PRP therapy for lower back pain can vary widely depending on where you live and on how the injections are used.
 Currently, insurance companies consider PRP as an experimental treatment.
 More scientific research will need to be done to prove its effectiveness before more insurance companies begin to cover the treatment.

 Since PRP therapy involves injecting a substance in your skin, it can cause potential side effects.
-PRP injections are done with your own blood.
+PRP injections for back pain are done with your own blood.
 Having your own blood injected in your skin reduces the risk of an allergic reaction that can occur from injecting other medications.
-The potential side effects from the injection include:
+The potential PRP injection side effects include:

 PRP therapy from our Tucson clinic may or may not help your lower back pain.
 Everyone’s body responds differently to PRP therapy.
 PRP therapy can be used for a variety of other chronic conditions other than lower back pain.
 More studies are being done to see the effectiveness of therapy.

 Thank you for reading our blog!
 How can we help you?
 Contact us today.